PortSwigger/http-request-smuggler/README.md

 This is an extension for Burp Suite designed to help you launch [HTTP Request Smuggling](https://portswigger.net/web-security/request-smuggling) attacks, originally created during [HTTP Desync Attacks](https://portswigger.net/blog/http-desync-attacks-request-smuggling-reborn) research.
 It supports scanning for Request Smuggling vulnerabilities, and also aids exploitation by handling cumbersome offset-tweaking for you.

+This extension should not be confused with [Burp Suite HTTP Smuggler](https://github.com/nccgroup/BurpSuiteHTTPSmuggler), which uses similar techniques but is focused exclusively bypassing WAFs.

 ### Install
 The easiest way to install this is in Burp Suite, via `Extender -> BApp Store`.